AnirudhHimself/PDF_Rotation/README.md

 ## Possible Solutions
 1. Use a questionable online tool that rotates them for you.
 2. Manually click rotate on every page wasting precious minutes that could spend playing with a dog.
-3. Crane the head in a painful, neck snapping position to read it.
+3. Crane the head in a painful, neck-snapping position to read a document.
 4. Rotate the computer in a direction it was not meant to go such that it is impossible to refer to anything else with it.
 5. Make a short program that rotates the pdf for me.